 If the review does not reveal a TUE or departure that caused the Atypical Finding, further investigation will take place.

-UKAD will not notify the athlete of an Atypical Finding until it has completed its investigation and decided whether it will bring the Atypical Finding forward as an Adverse Analytical Finding.
+Typically, we will not notify the athlete of an Atypical Finding until we have completed the investigation and decided whether to bring the Atypical Finding forward as an Adverse Analytical Finding

-Upon receipt of an A-sample Adverse Analytical Finding, UKAD will determine whether:
+Upon receipt of an A-sample Adverse Analytical Finding, we will determine whether:

-If the review does not reveal a TUE or departure that caused the Adverse Analytical Finding, then UKAD will report the outcome to the athlete.
+If the review does not reveal a TUE or departure that caused the Adverse Analytical Finding, then we will report the outcome to the athlete.

 Notice of Charge

-- the ADRV the athlete is charged with committing
+the ADRV(s) the athlete / ASP is charged with committing

-- notice of provisional suspension to be imposed on the athlete (if applicable)
+notice of provisional suspension to be imposed on the athlete / ASP (if applicable)

 Where the Notice of Charge is based on an Adverse Analytical Finding, the athlete has the right to request analysis of the B-Sample.

 If the B-Sample does not confirm the result of the A-Sample then the entire test is considered as negative and the Notice of Charge withdrawn.
 No further action will be taken against the athlete.